narenreddycs/InventoryManagement/README.md

 # InventoryManagement

-This is inventory mangement for zoos.
+This is project is about to build state-of-the-art animal feed inventory management system.

 The overall objectives of the proposed system include:-
 • Feed inventory and supply chain management.